swordzyx/Blob/SourceCodeLearning/Gradle Plugin 源码分析.md

                             + "    apply plugin: 'me.tatarka.retrolambda'\n"
                             + "To learn more, go to https://d.android.com/r/"
                             + "tools/java-8-support-message.html\n";
-            extraModelInfo
-                    .getSyncIssueHandler()
+            globalScope
+                    .getDslScope()
+                    .getIssueReporter()
-                    .reportWarning(EvalIssueReporter.Type.GENERIC, warningMsg);
+                    .reportWarning(IssueReporter.Type.GENERIC, warningMsg);
         }

-        // TODO(112700217): Only force the SDK resolution when in sync mode.
-Also move this to
-        // as late as possible so we configure most tasks as possible  during sync. if (globalScope.getSdkComponents().getSdkFolder() == null) {
+        //Only force the SDK resolution when in sync mode.
+Also move this to as late as possible so we configure most tasks as possible  during sync. if (globalScope.getSdkComponents().getSdkFolder() == null) {
             return;
         }